 Review: Dream Cruises 2-Night Bintan Island Weekend Getaway – Part 2

 Welcome to Day 2 of our experience here on Genting Dream!
-Alas, it didn’t start out the way I had hoped it would as my husband and I overslept our alarm and just missed the 10am service timing for breakfast (as mentioned in Part 1, the inclusive restaurants only open for full service at specific timings).
+Alas, it didn’t start out the way I had hoped as my husband and I overslept our alarm and just missed the 10am service timing for breakfast (as mentioned in Part 1, the inclusive restaurants only open for full service at specific timings).
 So we were left stranded, having only fried junk food and muffins to snack on at The Lido’s outdoor area until lunch at 12pm (boo, what happened to all-day dining).

 The view of the sea and sky from our balcony when the Genting Dream Cruises ship docked